perama-v/perama-v.github.io/docs/cairo/game/world_design.md

 'business simulation games'.
 Titles include
 [Lemonade Stand](https://en.wikipedia.org/wiki/Lemonade_Stand) and
 [Drug Wars](https://en.wikipedia.org/wiki/Drug_Wars_(video_game)).
-These games have had smalle enough [game logic](https://gist.github.com/mattmanning/1002653) to existed on low-capacity devices, such as graphing calculators.
+These games have had small enough [game logic](https://gist.github.com/mattmanning/1002653) to existed on low-capacity devices, such as graphing calculators.
 StarkNet is a calculator, whose sums are checked and proven by the EVM (another calculator) and made publicly availble for scrutiny by all.